-Due to the COVID-19 outbreak, this Lecture will be running via Zoom.
+Due to the COVID-19 outbreak, I2 Research-in-Progress Lecture Series has moved to Zoom.

 The I2 Research-in-Progress Lecture Series is designed to offer individuals an opportunity to learn about informatics science and practice occurring throughout the Danforth and Medical Campuses.
 These informal talks are designed to promote interactions and provide individuals with an opportunity to obtain feedback on their research-in-progress.
 The schedule of this semester is listed below: